-Due to COVID-19 we are finding innovative ways to host these talks, and can guarantee socially distanced seating in our large Royal Alexandra Hall venue.
+Due to changing COVID-19 restrictions, we are finding innovative ways to host these talks, and can guarantee socially distanced seating in our large Royal Alexandra Hall venue.
 Talks are limited to 40 attendees for this reason.

 Why are they called Ed Talks?

-The name, coined by one of our 2020 summer students, is a play on the world famous speaker series and Cranbrook’s somewhat infamous escaped circus elephant, Ed.
+The name, coined by one of our 2020 summer students, is a play on the world-famous speaker series and Cranbrook’s somewhat infamous escaped circus elephant, Ed.
 If you want to learn more about Ed’s fantastical 1926 escape into the Kootenay wilderness, check out this short video.

 Click the button below to learn more and register for our upcoming Ed Talk: